 Manage Calendar resources

-In addition to scheduling events in Google Calendar, G Suite users in your organization can book resources that people share.
-The most common example is a meeting room.
-Other examples might include projectors, company fleet cars, guest offices, recreation equipment, or any other resource people might schedule a time to use.
+In addition to scheduling meetings in Google Calendar, G Suite users in your organization can manage resources that people share.
+The most common example of a resource is a meeting room.
+Other examples include projectors, company fleet cars, guest offices, recreation equipment, or any other resource people might schedule a time to use.

 To manage calendar resources, you need an administrator role with Buildings and resources privileges.
 The Services Admin pre-built role has Buildings and resources privileges.
 You can use that role or create a custom administrator role.
 See Assign administrator roles to a user or Create custom administrator roles for instructions.

 The first step in managing Calendar resources, is to create them.
 For resources created before Oct 17, 2017, we recommend that you switch to structured resources.

 To manage a resource, you need to add the resource's email address to your My Calendars list.
 You can then edit, share, or get notifications about the resource.

 Once resources are created and shared, you and your users can add resources to your events in the same way you invite guests to events.

 - A resource is scheduled on a new event

 - A scheduled event is changed or canceled